Dlwnsrl06/Transit-Delay-Predictor/README.md

 # Transit Delay Predictor

 ## Overview
-This is my first end-to-end data science project.
-It uses machine learning to predict public transport delays based on external factors like weather conditions and city events.
+This project uses machine learning to predict public transport delays based on external factors like weather conditions and city events.

 ## Dataset
 The data for this project was sourced from Kaggle: